Sirius Red vs Hydroxyproline vs Trichrome 2026

 | Reagent cost | Lowest (DIY feasible) | Medium | Medium–high |

-Takeaway: Use Hydroxyproline for absolute mass, Sirius Red for distribution and subtype, Masson Trichrome for morphology.
+Takeaway: Use Hydroxyproline for absolute mass, Sirius Red for distribution and fiber characterization, Masson Trichrome for morphology.
 No single method completes the picture.

 For researchers tracking fibrosis & inflammation R&D